-While it can be easy to see licking as a weird behavior, cats typically groom 5 hours a day which means they’re licking for a huge portion of their waking hours!
+While it can be easy to see licking as a weird behavior, cats typically spend 30-40% of a day on grooming themselves which means they’re licking for a huge portion of their waking hours!
 Even though licking is usually reserved for our cats, it’s not that crazy to imagine them doing it to other objects like the floor.

 But not only do some cats just enjoy the experience of licking it can also be a calming behavior.

 You may have actually seen this before if your cat has ever been in some kind of minor conflict- especially with another cat.
 As Cats International explains, “During a social conflict, for example, a harassed cat may be undecided about whether to run from its attacker or to stand and fight.
 Instead, the cat displays a third, unrelated behavior, such as grooming.
 This is a normal activity that cats find calming and reassuring.”